 You will be able to tell when the lawn is fully established when you can pull on the grass, and it doesn’t feel like it is pulling away from the ground.

 When it comes to first mowing your grass properly, mow only after the grass has grown over its recommended height by about one and a half times.
+Make sure you have nice sharp blades on your mower so you cut the new grass clean.

 The recommended height changes with each type of grass so make sure to research this number.

-Raise your mower to avoid cutting off too much of the blade, you should only be cutting off one-third of the grass blade at each time.
+Raise your mower to avoid cutting off too much of the blade, you should only be cutting off one-third of the grass blade each time.

 There you have it, you have successfully revived your dead lawn and can now enjoy it to its fullest.